Reviews of Aniara (1956) and related work

 för människan: askans konung.

 The author’s understanding of astrophysics is infused with romanticism.
+As in “Scanners Live in Vain” (1950), space itself is conceptualized as a positive danger, not merely a void.
 In chapter 60, a nebula causes an ice age on Earth, apparently by simply occluding the Sun with black particles.
 Stars are killed by a “photophage” (fotofagen).
 Chapter 77 is about one such dead star, described not like a real gravitationally lensing black hole but as a mere matt black sphere (“kantskarp likt en kolsvart slant”).

 It is a myth that glass is an extremely viscous fluid at room temperature, and therefore a myth that, as the chief astronomer says in this book, a bubble will flow out of the glass that traps it.
 The desolate mood of the book is excellent, but it is even less compatible with science than was H. P. Lovecraft’s creations.